withtally/tally-api-quickstart/README.md

 ##### Making your first GraphQL query

 for those of you who aren't familiar with using GraphQL, have no fear!

-Making a GraphQL query with our fetcher method is as simple as defining your GraphQL query "document", and passing arguments.
+making a GraphQL query with our fetcher method is as simple as defining your GraphQL query "document", and passing arguments.

 as you can see in src/Proposals.jsx, the GraphQL document is simply a string that defines which API query you are calling and which fields you'd like to fetch